Non-CDL Drivers in Commercial Vehicles in Georgia

-Ms. Thompson’s vehicle was struck by a commercial panel truck that was owned by Refreshment Concepts.
-As a result of the accident, Ms. Thompson required medical care in excess of $$86,000.00.
+Mrs. T's vehicle was struck by a commercial panel truck that was owned by a beverage company in Atlanta, Concepts.
+As a result of the accident, Ms. Thompson required medical care in excess of $86,000.00.

-Refreshment Concepts, at the time of the accident, the driver of their commercial truck didn’t have a commercial driver’s license (CDL).
+Concepts, at the time of the accident, the driver of their commercial truck didn’t have a commercial driver’s license (CDL) which is legal if you are operating a commercial motor vehicle under 26,000 pounds.

-Georgia commercial vehicle 150- mile radius non-CDL driver rule which states:
+The Georgia commercial vehicle 150- mile radius non-CDL driver rule states:

 1. Drivers of property-carrying commercial vehicles that stay within a 150 air mile radius are not required to have a CDL, and there is an exception to the record of duty log and 14 hour rules.